GIF: LZW code lengths

 Shorter code lengths can be used for palettes smaller than the 256 colors in the example.
 If the palette is only 64 colors (so color indexes are 6 bits wide), the symbols can range from 0 to 63, and the symbol width can be taken to be 6 bits, with codes starting at 7 bits.
 In fact, the symbol width need not match the palette size: as long as the values decoded are always less than the number of colors in the palette, the symbols can be any width from 2 to 8, and the palette size any power of 2 from 2 to 256.
 For example, if only the first four colors (values 0 to 3) of the palette are used, the symbols can be taken to be 2 bits wide with codes starting at 3 bits.

 Conversely, the symbol width could be set at 8, even if only values 0 and 1 are used; these data would only require a two-color table.
 Although there would be no point in encoding the file that way, something similar typically happens for bi-color images: the minimum symbol width is 2, even if only values 0 and 1 are used.

 The code table initially contains codes that are one bit longer than the symbol size in order to accommodate the two special codes clr and end and codes for strings that are added during the process.
-When the table is full the code length increases to give space for more strings, up to a maximum code 4095 = FFF(hex).
-As the decoder builds its table it tracks these increases in code length and it is able to unpack incoming bytes accordingly.
+When the table is full, the code length increases to give space for more strings, up to a maximum code of 4095 = FFF(hex).
+As the decoder builds its table, it tracks these increases in code length, and it is able to unpack incoming bytes accordingly.